 - Work with foreign students on campus, and with organized programs for international exchange within the community.

-- Contribute music, books, instruments and other materials.
-The most pressing need is for instruments that can be donated or funds raised for their purchase.
-Solid backed music stands are also needed that can be donated or funds raised for purchase.
-Other needs include chamber music, CD's, and music minus one tapes.
-Contact the Project Director for details and instructions.
+- Contribute instruments, accessories, and other materials.
+The most pressing need is for instruments that can be donated or funds raised for their purchase; accessories such as strings, rosin, valve oil, and instrument cleaning supplies are also needed.
+Contact the Project Director Susan Christopher for details and instructions.

 - Hold internationally-oriented fundraisers to provide financial support for the various people-to-people projects.

-For further information and guidance, contact Dr. Liana E. Valente.
+For further information and guidance, contact Project Director Susan Christopher.
 Please keep NH advised of individual and chapter participation.